Gpriznar/Javascript-Projects/README.md

     - Update null values with better placeholders.
 Reconsider using bootstrap to style news items.

-BatmanAPI: Practice website using OMDb API in order to display batman related movies.
+BatmanAPI: Website using OMDb API in order to display batman related movies.

     - Future updates would include more styling via CSS and possibly interactions via JQuery

-CoffeeShop: Practice website using an API in order to create, delete and search for orders using Get and Fetch functions.
+CoffeeShop: Website using an API in order to create, delete and search for orders using Get and Fetch functions.

+GroceryApp: Website using a custom firebase API to help create and manage shopping lists for various grocery stores.

+    - Future updates would include a user login/password to save stored information and the ability to add items to specific       stores.